htc-class/homework-site/src/markdown-pages/week-16.md

 - `ssh` into your home dir
 - copy into your home dir the file `/camel-case.sh`
 - open your copy of the file with `vim` and follow the instructions inside
-- next, inside your home dir, create a new file called `permissions` and move into it
+- next, inside your home dir, create a new directory called `permissions` and move into it
 - in a single unix command, create three blank empty files called `one`, `two`, and `three`
 - modify the file `one` using `chmod` so that the _user_ can read, write, and execute, but the group and world cannot do anything
 - type `ls -l` -- the `one` file should show permissions as `-rwx------` - if it doesn't, repeat the step above